 What followed next was a guilt free version of the muffin, something i have enjoyed eating from my days in college.

 It was a time magazine cover story actually that did the trick.
 It said that if you eat a muffin and a coffee drink at any starbucks, you would accumulate close to 600 calories, and would need to exercise for over an hour on a treadmill to get rid of it.
 That got me thinking.
 So first i substituted the all purpose flour in the recipe. i switched to bran.
 Then i did away with the white sugar and replaced it with brown.
 Then i took away the butter, and substituted applesauce for it.
 These were baby steps taken to make the muffin more wholesome and less calorie-dense.
 Now thanks to the bran, the texture became a bit too grainy.
 So I decided to ease off a bit.
 And added two tablespoons of vegetable oil, that was for 12 muffins.
 And it worked.
 My version of the bran apple sauce muffin was born in the kitchen.

 And that's how breakfast saw a whole new sunny side.

 Click here to watch the Guilt Free breakfast episode

-I'm Now Guilt FreeFor the latest food news and recipes, like us on Facebook or follow us on Twitter and get the NDTV Cooks app for Android or iOS.
+I'm Now Guilt FreeFor the latest food news and recipes, like us on Facebook or follow us on Twitter.